edurojasr/QGIS-Geometry-Generator/README.md

 Tutorial and examples of how to use the QGIS geometry generator.

-The geometry generator in QGIS is a estrange rendering tool that some users fear and with which they are not familiar. in this repo I will try to teach how to use the tool and reveal the great power it hides.
+The geometry generator in QGIS is a estrange rendering tool that some users fear and with which they are not familiar.
+In this repo I will try to teach how to use the tool and reveal the great power it hides.

 ## What is the QGIS geometry generator